 2018 competition : conception and design for a power catamaran

-While taking into account the evolution and development of boating and technological advances, we are offering students a creative challenge to design a power catamaran which is innovative in its design.
+In 2018, the jury has rewarded 3 projects and one special price.
+The competition was about conception and design for a power catamaran.
+While taking into account the evolution and development of boating and technological advances, students have succeeded a creative challenge to design a power catamaran which is innovative in its design.

 2017 competition: designing a catamaran